pedrohcgs/pstest/README.md

 Alternatively, you can install the most updated version of the `pstest` package from GitHub:

         devtools::install_github("pedrohcgs/pstest")
-For this, the package devtools is required.
+For this, the package devtools is required (you can install it from CRAN with `install.packages("devtools")`)

 ## Authors